Development Plans Are Not Just for Work

 7. Write action steps and schedule them.

-See also Set Work Goals, Development Plan, and the Work Skills Toolkit.
+See also A Weekly Personal Development Plan, Set Work Goals, Learning Activities for Work Engagement, and the Work Skills Toolkit.